Block2Block/CheeseBot/.github/README.md

 ## About the Discord Server
-The Cult of Cheese is a Discord server owned by Block2Block, Bunni and SimplyBrandon.
+The Cult of Cheese is a Discord server owned by Block2Block, Bunni and _Brandon.
 As the name suggests, we are a Cheese themed Discord.
 Join [here](https://cultofcheese.com/).

 ## How to host the bot
 The bot is currently setup for use in our Discord, but adapting it for use in other servers is super easy.
-Heres the step by step:
+Here's the step by step:
  1) Use `git clone https://github.com/Block2Block/CheeseBot` in a folder of your choice.
  2) Go into the CheeseBot Folder.
  3) If you would like to move its location, do so now.
 If you make changes in this folder, you will not be able to easily pull updates from GitHub.